The-Tech-Coder/JAVA-OOP-Concepts/README.md

 Any entity that has state and behaviour is known as an Object.
 An Object can be defined as an instance of a class.
 It is a logical and physical entity.<br>

 <h3>Class:</h3>
 A class is a group of objects which have common properties.
 It is a template or blueprint from which objects are created.
 It is a logical entity.
 It can't be physical.
+Classes contain fields, constructors, blocks, methods, other nested classes and interfaces.